Could Your Pet's Drinking Water Be Making Them Sick?Reading Time: 5 minutes

 A 2008 University of Cincinnati study found that the temperatures to which the plastic is exposed makes much more of a difference than previously suspected.
 In fact, it may be the main factor in determining how much a chemical leeches into the water inside the bottle.

 You may not put your water bottles in the sun or in a hot room, but who knows what conditions those bottles have been exposed to at the warehouse and en route to your grocery store.
 Say no to plastic water bottles – period!

 #5.
 Stay away from hard water.
 In addition to the chemicals found in tap water, it is also important to keep your pet away from long-term use of hard water.
 Water is “hard” when it has high levels of common minerals – usually magnesium and calcium.

 According to a recent study conducted by the pet insurance company Trupanion, the presence of these minerals in your pet’s drinking water may lead to urinary issues such as urinary tract infections, cystitis, incontinence, and crystalluria in both cats and dogs.
 The EPA defines “water hardness” as 64.8 milligrams of calcium carbonate to 1 U.S. gallon of water.

 The safety of your pet’s drinking water is easy to determine.
 If it is harmful to people, then it is harmful to pets, plain and simple.
 Give your pet the best chance for a healthy, vital, and long life.
 Be sure there is plenty of pure, filtered water in his bowl!

 Bonus tip: Don’t feed your pets or give them water in plastic bowls which can leach harmful toxins.
-Glass, ceramic, or stainless steel are much healthier options.
+Glass, ceramic, or stainless steel are much healthier/safer options.